gnoliyil/fuchsia/src/media/audio/services/device_registry/docs/index.md

 ## Classes and Relationships

 Shared pointers are used throughout the service.
-When an object id described as "held" by another, this indicates the primary way it is accessed, rather than strict ownership.
+When an object is described as "held" by another, this indicates the primary way it is accessed, rather than strict ownership.